 Save to Your Reading List: 5 Reasons Why Cognitive Automation Is Smarter Than Rule-Based RPA

-Artificial intelligence is a field of study where machines can “think” and make decisions in ways that are somewhat similar to what a human will be able to do, without fixed rules.
-The use of artificial intelligence can provide enormous benefits in various ways, especially those related to digital data.
+Artificial intelligence is a field of study where machines can “think” and make decisions in ways similar to a human, without fixed rules.
+Using artificial intelligence can provide enormous benefits in various ways, especially those related to digital data.

 Oxford Dictionary defines Artificial Intelligence as “the theory and development of computer systems able to perform tasks normally requiring human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.”

-We can broadly classify A.I. into the following categories:
+We can broadly classify A.I into the following categories.